The Massachusetts Child

 A local does not need to apply for all of its eligible funds in one application.

-With the full return of in-person learning, Mass Child is modifying the COVID-19 Relief Fund to be a broader Student Wellness Grant.
-Local associations can apply for up to $1,000 to reimburse purchases of items that assist the physical, mental and emotional health of students experiencing financial need.
-This grant can continue to be used to address food insecurities with grocery gift cards (sorry, we cannot reimburse restaurant gift cards), but can now be used by locals if a student needs athletic equipment, items that facilitate physical activity, a bike helmet, or access to a program or activity that boosts self-esteem or physical well-being.
-For the remainder of the 2021-22 school year, locals can apply for a wellness grant in an amount equal to the unused portion of the $1,000 they are eligible for via the COVID-19 Relief Grant.
+Local associations can use the Blue Cross Blue Shield Student Wellness Grant to reimburse purchases of items that assist the physical, mental and emotional health of students experiencing financial need.
+Locals can apply for up to a maximum amount of $1,000 within the school year.
+This grant can be used to address food insecurities with grocery gift cards (sorry, we cannot reimburse restaurant gift cards).
+It can also be used by locals if a student needs athletic equipment, items that facilitate physical activity, a bike helmet, or access to a program or activity that boosts self-esteem or physical well-being.

 How to Participate